s-glass/reading-notes/401/class39.md

 [Source](https://www.youtube.com/watch?v=5LrDIWkK_Bc)

 **2. Explain the useContext Hook and how it can be used to access data from a React Context within a functional component.**
-The `useContext` hook is a simple way to access the context data directly wihtin funcitonal componenets.
-It is a built-in React hook that allows functional componenets to consume data from a React Context without having to use the `Consumer` component.
+The `useContext` hook is a simple way to access the context data directly within functional components.
+It is a built-in React hook that allows functional components to consume data from a React Context without having to use the `Consumer` component.

 It can be used to access data by passing the context you want to access as an argument to the hook.
 The return will give you the current value of the context, which you can then use in youro component.
 In order to do this, however, you need to first make sure that the context is provided at a higher component tree level using `MyContext.Provider` so the context can be found and it's value retrieved.